 Radio broadcasting began in the U.S. around 1920, and at the time of this photo, radio listening was an exciting new high-tech pastime.
 However, so many stations were operating on the AM band that cross-talk and interference were causing almost unbearable conditions for broadcasters and radio listeners alike.
 The Federal Radio Commission was established to restore order by assigning frequencies.
 The FRC was later replaced by the FCC.
-(Photo by unnamed photographer for Bain News Service, public domain, via Wikimedia Commons)
+(Photo by unnamed photographer for Bain News Service in the Library of Congress, public domain)

 The Federal Radio Commission (FRC), born out of the Radio Act of 1927, was conceived as a separate regulatory body for radio communications.